dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 }
 ```

-You may say: "It is not a big problem!
+You may say: "_It is not a big problem!
 The class will respect their constraints and no invalid instance will be created!
-It will throw exceptions to the caller!".
+It will throw exceptions to the caller!_".
 Well, it's true but such exceptions will be thrown in runtime only.
 It's not a good for anyone!

 Runtime exceptions explode in production and affect the image and perception of the final customer of the solution.
 It'll require a smart way to handle these scenarios and it would force developers to spread error handling logic on each point that it's using that code.
 It's not a good practice!